donnay/interesting-octopus/src/pages/index.md

             url: /docs/characters/
             style: link
       - title: Knowledge
+        content: >
-        content: 'The Caudex Centia, the book of knowledge.
-Who should read ...'
+          The Caudex Centia, the book of knowledge.
+All role playing gamers should know the history, politics, economics - best of all we have tones of equipment, clothes, vehicles and even star ships.
         actions:
           - label: Learn about the universe
             url: /docs/history/